 The Trade Agreements Priority Trade Issue has oversight over most commodities receiving preferential trade treatment.
 The textile and apparel provision within an agreement is managed through the Textiles Priority Trade Issue.
 To learn more about the various agreements including viewing implementation instructions, check out the “About Trade Agreements” section below.

-To learn more about the implementation of the United States-Mexico-Canada (USMCA) agreement and the USMCA Center, visit the USMCA (FTA).
+To learn more about the implementation of the United States-Mexico-Canada (USMCA) agreement, visit the USMCA (FTA).

 To view trade policy and enforcement updates, visit Cargo Systems Messaging Service (CSMS).